Sambit-12/tanmaya191-SDLC_8_Thunderbirds/README.md

 #### Challenges Faced - As we almost completed our project the only one thing is pending the working video of our project.

 #### Overcome - Day 5 is the final day of our project.
-All push there code in ripo and it is passing all the checks.
+All push there code in repo and it is passing all the checks.
 We also made a working video of our project and have meeting with mentor to show the output our project.